JD

 How I Think

 I’d rather build the thing that makes ten other things easier than optimize the thing that’s already mostly working.
-This is either a strength or a character flaw depending on who you ask.

 Questions I keep coming back to